saadtazi/SaadTaziGChartBundle/README.md

 ```
         <script type="text/javascript">
-            //adds the package you need
+            // adds the package you need
             google.load("visualization", "1", {packages:["corechart", 'table', 'gauge']});
-            //jquery mini-dependency.
-If you have it already included, just remove that line...
+            // jquery mini-dependency ($() selector).
+If you have it already
+            // included, just remove that line...
-            google.load('jquery', '1.6.0');
+            google.load('jquery', '1.6.0'); //use the latest version
         </script>
 ```